mrcode86/SimpleQueue.NET/SimpleQueue.Test/Readme.md

-﻿# Queue Tests
+﻿# SimpleQueue Tests

 This repository contains unit tests for the `MessageHandler` classes using NUnit and Moq.
 The tests ensure that the message queue handler starts and stops correctly and that the message handler interacts with the message queue as expected.

 ## Project Structure

-- `Queue.Tests`: Contains the unit tests for the message queue and message handler classes.
+- `SimpleQueue.Tests`: Contains the unit tests for the message queue and message handler classes.

 ## Prerequisites